Tiger defensive end becomes Mizzou's seventh first rounder since 2009.

 Hamilton was an anchor on the line for Mizzou in 2011, as he led all Big 12 interior linemen with his 56 tackles, and he also helped clinch a pair of dramatic wins at Texas A&M and against Texas Tech when he deflected passes to end each game.

-Smith wasn't the only Kuligowski protégé to earn acclaim in 2010, as five linemen in all took home honors, including sophomore end Brad Madison (2nd-Team), junior end Jacquies Smith (Hon.
-Men.), junior tackle Terrell Resonno (Hon.
-Men.)
+Smith wasn’t the only Kuligowski protégé to earn acclaim in 2010, as five linemen in all took home honors, including sophomore end Brad Madison (2nd-Team), junior end Jacquies Smith (Hon.
+Men.), and junior tackle Terrell Resonno (Hon.
+Men.).

 Smith broke the MU single-season quarterback sacks record in 2009, with 11.5 to surpass the old mark of 11 set in 2000 by former All-American Justin Smith.
 Aldon Smith also had 19 tackles for loss in his first year on the field for Mizzou, and he led all of the nation’s freshmen in both sacks and tackles for loss a year ago.
 Smith was joined by senior Jaron Baston (2nd-Team All-Big 12) in receiving all-conference honors in 2009.